Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Thousands of cycles.
 Zero single-use waste.

-Macro close-up of the thermochromic indicator strip on the Kelvin wrap, fading from white to ice blue
+Macro close-up of the sewn-edge thermochromic indicator badge on Kelvin™, fading from white to ice blue

 04 Always know

-The strip tells you when it's working.
+The badge tells you when it's working.

 Ice blue in the optimal window.
 Fades to white when it's time to recharge.